bhushanap/gameAI_Isolation/README.md

     Effectiveness: It defeated other agents, which searched the game tree up to 8 moves deep, more than 70% of the time.
     Potential Improvements: The performance could be enhanced by incorporating a specialized dictionary for endgame and opening states, though the current approach avoids storing game states in memory.

-Conclusion 🚀

-This project successfully developed an AI agent for Skid Isolation that performs optimally within given constraints.
-The use of minimax with alpha-beta pruning, along with a well-designed heuristic function, enabled the AI to make quick and effective decisions.
-Further improvements could be made with additional optimizations and memory utilization strategies.
-How to Run the Game 🕹️
+## How to Run the Game 🕹️

 `git clone (https://github.com/bhushanap/gameAI_Isolation)`

-Play the Game: Open your browser and navigate to http://localhost:3000 to start playing Skid Isolation.
+Play the Game: Open isolation.html in a Javascript compatible browser to start playing Skid Isolation.

-Usage 📝
+## Usage 📝

 Grid size:
     `What should the size of the square grid be?`